CONCERT REVIEW: Mitski at Brooklyn Steel

 The opening chords of “Remember My Name” blasted through the speakers.
 Mitski, sans guitar, sang effortlessly into the mic.
 This was not one of her most popular songs, but it seemed everyone knew every word.
 I could barely see, so many arms were flailing around.

-Next she sang “I Don’t Smoke” and began to perform unsettling devised movements as looping videos played on the triptych panels behind her.
+Next she sang “I Don’t Smoke” and performed unsettling devised movements as looping videos played on the triptych panels behind her.
 The lights dimmed.
 Her hand formed a gun.
 She dragged the barrel down her body.
 The crowd cheered.

-As the set continued, the selections oscillated between the old and the new, covering as much of Mitski’s two previous albums as Be the Cowboy.
-Meanwhile, Mitski set out to cover the whole stage.
+As the set continued, her selections oscillated between the old and the new, covering as much of her two previous albums as Be the Cowboy.
+Meanwhile, she set out to cover the whole stage.
 She stretched out her arms and contorted her hands in precise, rhythmic motions.
 She took the mic stand away and anxiously paced back and forth, knelt down in despair, spun in front of videos of bright orange flames.
 During “Drunk Walk Home,” she fell to floor and convulsed as if possessed.

 Truly there were many such eerie moments, each insightful, each revealing how Mitski’s melodies frustrate her lyrics, how she examines kinds of emotional pain that manifest themselves as excitement.
 She performed “Nobody”—a song about loneliness with a happy, catchy melody—and the entire audience sang the chorus in disturbing unison: “Nobody, nobody, nobody, nobody, nobody…” Some people jumped up and down.
 Many were smiling.
 The loneliness that “Nobody” captures is as claustrophobic and manic as we were, as high-energy as a concert crowd.